 Story Hall

 I have been letting some aspects of life fall by the wayside lately.
 One of them is story writing.
-I’m wondering if looking over my old stuff will get me interested in making more in future.
+I’m wondering if looking over my old stuff will get me interested in making more.
 Here is an index of sorts to help me access them from this aging blog.
 It will focus only on prose formatted in paragraphs (so scripts for dialogue or descriptions of fictional concepts are omitted here).

 Fantasy is a surprisingly small part of my selection.
 I suppose my now ended role-play game took a lot of such creativity from me.
 However I did two very short tales set in The Lands.
 They were the contemplative Deep Calm and the whimsical Old Regalia For A New Empress.